Nonprofits need pricing strategies, too

 • Determine the break-even number and the ideal profit margin required for scaling, sparking growth, and serving more customers.

 • Analyze all of this information to reveal gaps, losses, barriers to growth, or unmet goals.

 Discovering the details of the current state of affairs is essential in moving toward a more enhanced and beneficial pricing strategy.

 2. Determine the optimal pricing model

 There are multiple avenues available when it comes to finding the best pricing model to employ.
 Choosing the ideal model can be a challenge, but armed with the assessment from step 1, a skilled expert can provide a solid recommendation on how to proceed.
 In many cases, a custom, hybrid solution will be the best approach.
 For example, PEPS discovered that a combination of cost-plus pricing, competitive pricing, and royalty pricing models provided the best solution to move them toward their goals.

 3. Execute new pricing strategy

 This isn’t as simple as pushing a button.
-Successful execution of any new solution calls for a detailed roadmap and timeline, including obvious tasks such as revising contracts billing processes, but also not-so-obvious tasks like managing change.
-Take into consideration how the new pricing will affect all aspects of the business from the customers to the employees and develop a thoughtful plan on how the change will be managed.
-Ask the questions below to ensure the plan for executing the new pricing strategy covers all necessary bases.
+Successful execution of any new solution calls for a detailed roadmap and timeline, including obvious tasks such as revising contracts and billing processes, but also not-so-obvious tasks like managing change.
+Take into consideration how the new pricing will affect all aspects of the business, from the customers to the employees, and develop a thoughtful plan for how the change will be managed.
+Ask the questions below to ensure the plan for executing the new pricing strategy covers all necessary bases:

 • Will the new pricing be rolled out all at once or gradually over the span of a couple of years?

 • How will the updated pricing be communicated to customers or licensees?
-How will this promote the company’s increased ability to serve more people?
+How will these communications promote the company’s increased ability to serve more people?

 • Are there benefits to customers or licensees, such as reduced pricing for increased participation or pricing tiers that offer staggered benefits?